 Rarely, epinephrine may lead to ventricular arrhythmias, angina, myocardial infarction, pulmonary edema, sudden sharp increase in BP, and intracranial hemorrhage.
 However, anaphylaxis itself can lead to angina, myocardial infarction, and cardiac arrhythmias in the absence of any exogenous epinephrine or before exogenous epinephrine is administered .

-Situations requiring caution — There are NO absolute contraindications to epinephrine use in anaphylaxis [10,12-15,22-26,41].
-The risk of death or serious neurologic sequelae from hypoxic-ischemic encephalopathy due to inadequately treated anaphylaxis usually outweighs other concerns [10,12-15,22-26,41].
+Situations requiring caution — There are no absolute contraindications to epinephrine use in anaphylaxis [10,12-15,22-26,43].
+The risk of death or serious neurologic sequelae from hypoxic-ischemic encephalopathy due to inadequately treated anaphylaxis usually outweighs other concerns [10,12-15,22-26,43].
 Existing evidence clearly favors the benefit of epinephrine administration in anaphylaxis.
 However, formal risk-benefit analyses are not possible, and sound clinical judgment is essential.

 Subgroups of patients might theoretically be at higher risk for adverse effects during epinephrine therapy:

-●Patients with cardiovascular diseases – Reluctance to administer epinephrine due to fear of adverse cardiac effects should be countered by the awareness that the heart is a target organ in anaphylaxis.
+●Patients with cardiovascular diseases – The small number of studies examining epinephrine use in older adults with anaphylaxis suggests that while intravenous epinephrine is associated with more adverse cardiovascular effects, intramuscular injection is well-tolerated [37,38].
+Reluctance to administer epinephrine due to fear of adverse cardiac effects should be countered by the awareness that the heart is a target organ in anaphylaxis.
 In the healthy human heart, mast cells are present throughout the myocardium and in the intima of coronary arteries.
 In patients with coronary artery disease, mast cells are found in atherosclerotic lesions and contribute to atherogenesis.
-Anaphylaxis can unmask subclinical coronary artery disease, and myocardial infarction and/or arrhythmias can occur during anaphylaxis, even if epinephrine is not injected [61,62].
+Anaphylaxis can unmask subclinical coronary artery disease, and myocardial infarction and/or arrhythmias can occur during anaphylaxis, even if epinephrine is not injected [62,63].
 Moreover, anaphylaxis itself can cause vasospasm, arrhythmias, and myocardial infarction in patients, including children, with healthy hearts as confirmed by normal electrocardiograms, echocardiograms, and coronary angiograms after resolution of anaphylaxis .

 ●Patients receiving monoamine oxidase inhibitors (which block epinephrine metabolism) or tricyclic antidepressants (which prolong epinephrine duration of action).